The Week Ahead - Events for June 24-30, 2023 - Larchmont Buzz - Hancock Park News

 All the sparkles and celebrations of Pride month are coming to an end, but that doesn’t mean the sparkle party stops there.
-It’s Pre-4th of July week everybody, and sparklers, fireworks, and summer fun is on its way!
+It’s Pre-4th of July week everybody, and sparklers, fireworks, and summer fun are on their way!
 If you plan on heading out to the beach or elsewhere for the holiday, why not prepare yourself by staying a little closer to home this week and catch the last of the month’s offerings.
-The Rocky Horror Picture Show is the feature of LGBTQ Night @ Cinespia, and The Grove will throw its hat in the ring for a Pride Night all its own.
+The Rocky Horror Picture Show is on screen for LGBTQ Night @ Cinespia, and The Grove will throw its hat in the ring for a Pride Night all its own.
 Listen to authentic West African sounds at Grand Performances, learn about the power of movement with Black – Still, and have cocktails with the Art Deco Society at The Wolves.
 So much to do, and you have a whole week, so get to it!

 Arts, Culture, Dr. Frank-N-Furter, and The Wolves